ozfive/CXA81-IR-Remote-Server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project aims to enable users to control their Cambridge Audio CXA81 amplifier from anywhere within the range of their home Wi-Fi network, using an open-source server that replaces the need for an IR remote control.
-The inspiration for this project came from the fact that Canbridge Audio's StreamMagic app is not compatible with the CXA series, and the only way to control the CXA81 is by using a compatible CXN streamer, which not everyone may have.
+The inspiration for this project came from the fact that Cambridge Audio's StreamMagic app is not compatible with the CXA series, and the only way to control the CXA81 is by using a compatible CXN streamer, which not everyone may have.

 While there are other methods to connect to the CXA81 besides IR, the IR connection is the quickest, easiest, and most robust connection, which includes volume control.
 The project is built on a Raspberry Pi Zero W and uses an IR transmitter to control the CXA81 amplifier.